envi-idl/UAVToolkit/README.md

 ### Generic Sensor

-In order to process generic sensors with the UAV Toolkit, you will need datasets that contain a single band per separate image file.
+In order to process generic sensors with the UAV Toolkit, you will need datasets that consist of multipage TIFF or contain a single band per separate image file.
 Each band should have:

 1. Similar data range and data type.

 2. Same image dimensions

 If these two conditions are met, then you just need to have the unique file identifiers that can be used to group the separate images into a single raster.
-Here is an example of an image group and the file identifiers:
+Here is an example of an image group and the file identifiers for a dataset where each band is a separate file:

 - img_001_1.tif